 - Most often, charter schools falter because of deficiencies in finance, governance, and other operational domains.

 “Recent reports indicate that two-thirds of mid-term charter revocations have happened for reasons other than academic performance.
 This may be because financial and organizational failures are often evident before academic shortcomings, but it confirms that sound operations must be in place to ensure charter school success.
 Without a sound infrastructure in place, education will fail.”Margaret Raymond, Director, Center for Education Outcomes (CREDO) at Stanford University, A Framework for Operational Quality

 Building Charter School Quality: Strengthening Performance Management Among Schools, Authorizers, State Charter Support Organizations and Funders (BCSQ)

-A three-year federally funded project that focuses on strengthening the charter movement through quality schooling, has identified and produced companion reports that lay out the two necessary frameworks towards achieving this goal:
+A three-year federally funded project that focuses on strengthening the charter movement through quality schooling, BCSQ has identified and produced companion reports that lay out two necessary frameworks for achieving this goal: